lakshayNimwal/Dice/README.md

 # Dice
-This is simple JS website.
+This is site built using HTML5, CSS3 and JavaScript.
 Player Wins who has greater number after every refresh number changes.